edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 My wife wanted a plant stand because our succulents had gone wild.
-She showed me an amazon item, and I thought, "$60?
+She showed me an Amazon item, and I thought, "$60?
 I can build that myself."
 So I did.
 It only cost $100 and took an entire weekend.

 ## Inspiration